bfox9900/CAMEL99-ITC/CosmicConquest/On Forth Coding Style.md

 on the top of the data stack 20 lines into a sub-routine then you are a genius but us mere mortals don't need to do that.
 We just factor the code into more understandable pieces.

+### Less Comments Required
+On of the side-effects of one line definitions is that you can understand them almost instantly.
+This means expansive text comments are not as necessary and we all know how fast comments go stale.
+BUT...
+Do not omit the stack comments.
+These are the key to remembering what goes in and what comes out of each definition.

 ### To be continued...
 As I think find more examples of good Forth coding style I will put them here.